fraillt/bitsery/doc/tutorial/hello_world.md

 First of all, buffer size dropped from 64 down to 17bytes: 12 bytes (3*4) for floats and only 5bytes for the name "Yolo".
 In the process you also lost all limitations that had naive solution.
 You even gain some features for free:
 * endianess support.
-* much more readable structure serialization code.
+* more readable serialization code.

-Let's take a look at the code, how we did this.
+Let's look at the code, how we did this.

 There are three distinct parts that participate in serialization process.